seamplex/feenox/doc/cloud-first.md

  * launch and configure the remote computing instances, optionally using containerization technology
  * send the input files needed by the computational tools
  * launch the actual computational tools (Gmsh, FeenoX, etc.) over the instances, e.g. using `mpiexec` or similar
- * keep track of the calculation progress
+ * monitor and communicate with the solver as the calculation progresses
  * handle eventual errors
  * get back and process the results